whprocter/RPr-Chakraborty-2021/docs/report/report.md

 *Figure 3*

 The **second part** of our reproduction analysis focused on computing the summary statistics for variables analyzed and the bivariate correlations with county COVID-19 incidence rates.
-Our summary statistics and the Pearson's correlation coefficient were consistent with that of Chakraborty's, but slightly differ in magnitude.
+Our summary statistics and Pearson's correlation coefficients were consistent with those of Chakraborty's, but differ slightly in magnitude.
-Since the Pearson's correlation should only be used on variables with normal distribution, we then calculated the Spearman's Rho correlation coefficient (Table 1).
+Since the Pearson's correlation should only be used on variables with normal distribution, we calculated the Spearman's Rho correlation coefficient (Table 1).
 There seems to be more changes to the result in terms of their magnitude and direction.
-For example, while the Pearson’s correlation coefficient shows a weak positive relationship between “COVID-19 incidence rate” and “Percentages with disability that are Native American” and “Percentages with disability that are female”, these turned into a weak negative relationship in Spearman’s correlation coefficient.
+For example, while the Pearson's correlation coefficient shows a weak positive relationship between "COVID-19 incidence rate" and "Percentages with disability that are Native American" and "Percentages with disability that are female", these turned into weak negative relationships in Spearman's correlation coefficient.

 *Table 1*: Spearman's Ranked Correlation Coefficient between COVID-19 Incidence and Disability Subgroups